Darlaa's Story

 I began to dream of the day that I would be able to walk about school, smiling and laughing

-I replayed the quote involving pain and weakness a multitude of times in my mind in a
+replayed the quote involving pain and weakness a multitude of times in my mind in a desperate

-desperate attempt to conquer my monster mentally because it was impossible to be
+attempt to conquer my monster mentally because it was impossible to be physically stronger

-physically stronger than RSD.
-Nevertheless, I remained hopeful about one day beating him
+than RSD.
+Nevertheless, I remained hopeful about one day beating him mentally and

-medicine for nineteen weeks.
-I believe that I have grown through this experience as an
+nineteen weeks.
+I believe that I have grown through this experience as an individual.
+I have

 Memo written to Darlaa's college professor.